pikvm/pikvm/README.md

 ![Screenshot](image1.png)

-## List of implemented features
+## Featurs
+- Extra-lightweight and fancy Web-UI.
+- Advanced HID emulator based on one Arduino board.
+It has a mouse support; a keyboard is perfectly works in BIOS.
+The firmware implements a protocol with a check for transmission errors, it can never just hang.
+- Control the power of the server through the ATX button connectors on the motherboard and get the status of the power LEDs and hard drive activity.
+- Mass-storage device based on flash drive.
+Now we use a regular USB drive whose contacts switch between Pi and server using relay.
+- The Ability to use any video capture device.
+- [Own MJPG streamer](https://github.com/pikvm/ustreamer) written on C with support for multi-threaded and GPU video encoding.
+It can change the resolution in real time for HDMI source, report statistics about the video and much more (see [README](https://github.com/pikvm/ustreamer/blob/master/README.md) for detalis).
+- IPMI BMC support.
+You can use `ipmitool` for power management in your existing network infrastructure.
+- Extensible authorization methods - you can configure multiple KVMs so that they use a common authorization service.
 - Microservice architecture - the system consists of a some separated parts that perform a strictly defined task.
+- Plugin architecture to support a variety of hardware.
+In the future, we'll be able to support other HID, ATX, and MSD devices.
+For example, now we are planning to change HID from using the serial port to SPI.
-- Control backend with clear API that can be used for scripts and alternative UI (for example, you can make a desktop application);
+- Backend with clear API that can be used for scripts and alternative UI (for example, you can make a desktop application);
-- Own MJPG streamer written on C than can change the resolution in real time, report statistics about the video and much more (see details in README).
-- Ability to use any video capture device.
-- Extensible authorization methods - you can configure multiple KVMs so that they use a common password database.
-- IPMI BMC support (you can use ipmitool for power management in your existing network infrastructure).
-- Mass-storage device based on flash drive (but!
-I can implement OTG for backend).
-Now I use a regular USB drive whose contacts switch between PI and computer using relay.
-- One arduino for keyboard and mouse.
-The firmware implements a protocol with a check for transmission errors - it can never just hang.
-Can be replaced by OTG.
-- A ready-to-use operating system that can be assembled using make build and installed to flash using make install.
+- A ready-to-use operating system that can be assembled just using `make build` and installed to memory card using `make install`.
-- All components in packages have their own repository.
-In addition, I developed a special tool that allows you to build the operating system as if it were a regular docker container.
-It is very convenient and makes debugging easier.

 ## Minimal hardware implementation